763-586-9988

 Smokeless or chewing tobacco

-Several studies show that smokeless tobacco use is destructive for the gum tissue that supports the teeth inside the jawbone.
-Extreme gum recession is common which may lead to loose and/or loss of teeth.
-Similar to smoking, smokeless tobacco contains carcinogens that promote inflammation and interferes with healing.
+Similar to smoking, smokeless tobacco contains carcinogens that promote inflammation and interfere with healing.
 As a result, people who use smokeless tobacco are less likely to respond favorably to periodontal disease treatment (source: National Institute of Health)

 Gum disease examination